nawabahmadreshi/documentation/pages/getting-started/deep-link-routing.md

 You can specify the control parameters for individual marketing links by inserting the keys and values into the _Deep Link Data (Advanced)_ section.

-{% image src='/img/pages/getting-started/deeplink-routing/deeplink_path.png' half center alt='deeplink path' %}
+{% image src='/img/pages/getting-started/deep-link-routing/deep-link_path.png' 2-thirds center alt='deeplink path' %}

 {% endexample %}